ferdium/ferdium-recipes/.github/PULL_REQUEST_TEMPLATE/add_recipe.md

 <!--
-  Thank you for taking the time to create a recipe for Ferdi.
+  Thank you for taking the time to create a recipe for Ferdium.
   Please complete the following form so we can add your new recipe -->